-There are many people at Smith Mountain Lake who could benefit from the knowledge found in this article by Dr. Mercola on how to avoid aggravating painful conditions such as Fibromyalgia.
+Many people at Smith Mountain Lake could benefit from the knowledge found in this article by Dr. Mercola on how to avoid aggravating painful conditions such as Fibromyalgia.

 Chronic pain is a pervasive issue and fibromyalgia is a very common form.
 It is a chronic condition whose symptoms include muscle and tissue pain, fatigue, depression, and sleep disturbances.